Make a DIY Pom~Pom and Heart Valentine Garland

-With Valentine’s Day about one month away, I’m ready to share a ton of great projects that you can create for your home.
+With Valentine’s Day about one month away, I’m ready to share a ton of excellent projects that you can create for your home.
 I promise there will be a few that you will want to make.

-Never made a pom~pom?
+Never made a pom-pom?
 No problem.
 I’m going to show you how.
 This DIY pom-pom and heart Valentine garland is so cute and easy that you might make one for everyone you know.

 This pom-pom and heart garland was inspired by a project I saw on Pinterest.
 With Valentine’s Day our next big holiday, I chose to make this Valentine’s garland for our mantel.